Berlin’s Wonder raises $11M for a new approach to video chat where you wander and join groups – TechCrunch

 But it turns out that for all the growth and use that these other platforms have had, they are sorely lacking in their overall experience, as it pertains to what it’s like to be in physical spaces with other people.
 One of the key points, it turns out, is that a lot of solutions are not really built with the user experience of the larger group in mind.

 Wonder is built around the idea of a “shared space” that you enter.
 That space comes not from a VR experience as you might expect, but something much simpler that takes a tip from more rudimentary but very effective older game dynamics.
-You get single window where you can “see” from an aerial view, as it were, all of the other people who are in the same space, and the areas within that space where they might cluster together.
+You get a single window where you can “see” from an aerial view, as it were, all of the other people who are in the same space, and the areas within that space where they might cluster together.

-Those clusters could be designed around a around specific interest (such as marketing or HR or product) or — if the product is being used at a career fair, for example, at a list of different companies taking part; or — at a conference — different conference sessions, plus an exhibition space.
+Those clusters could be designed around a specific interest (such as marketing or HR or product) or — if the product is being used at a career fair, for example, at a list of different companies taking part; or — at a conference — different conference sessions, plus an exhibition space.

 You can move around all of the clusters, or start your own, or sit in the margins with another person, and when you do come together with one or more people, you can join them in a video chat to interact.
 In the future, the plan is to do more than just join a video chat; you might also be able to access documents related to that cluster, and more.